fengalin/fengalin-github.io/evaluating_throttling_implementations/README.md

 while implementing a throttling strategy.
 The throttling strategy consists in grouping tasks, timers and I/O handling by forcing the thread to sleep during a short duration.
-For use cases where a large number of events are to be handled randomly (e.g. 1,000 live multimedia streams), this induces more efficient use of the CPU and wider bandwidth.
+For use cases where a large number of events are to be handled randomly (e.g. 2,000+ live multimedia streams), this induces an even more efficient use of the CPU and wider bandwidth.

 Since the throttling strategy introduces pauses in the execution thread, timers need a special treatment so that they are fired close enough to their target instant.
-In order to avoid timers from being triggered too late, `gst-plugin-threadshare` implements its own timers management.
+In order to avoid timers from being triggered too late, `gst-plugin-threadshare` implemented its own timers management.

-See [this blog post](https://coaxion.net/blog/2018/04/improving-gstreamer-performance-on-a-high-number-of-network-streams-by-sharing-threads-between-elements-with-rusts-tokio-crate) for a more in-depth explanation of this strategy.
+See [this blog post](https://coaxion.net/blog/2018/04/improving-gstreamer-performance-on-a-high-number-of-network-streams-by-sharing-threads-between-elements-with-rusts-tokio-crate) for a more in-depth explanation of the throttling strategy.

 Two solutions are considered for `gst-plugin-threadshare` to keep up with `tokio` new versions (see [this thread](https://github.com/tokio-rs/tokio/issues/1887)):